- Degrees offered: Bachelor of Music, Bachelor of Arts, and Master of Arts

 After the Degree

 - 83% of music graduates in 2013 pursued graduate studies immediately after graduation.

 - Pursue further study in performance, music education, musicology and more!

-- Graduates have gone on to study at Juilliard School of Music, Yale University, University of Missouri-Kansas City, and Bowling Green State University.
+- Graduates have gone on to study at Bowling Green State University, Juilliard School of Music, University of Missouri-Kansas City, and Yale University.

 - Alumni are now directors of bands at high schools throughout the region and also work in performing, arranging and composing roles.